 Salmon also contains plenty of protein, niacin, folate, B vitamins, calcium, antioxidants, and potassium.
 Salmon is also free of carbs and sugar and is low in fat and calories.

-I like to serve this dish right over the top of white or brown rice or egg noodles.
+I like to serve this simple salmon and sauce recipe over the top of rice, noodles, or orzo.